-- With Giardiasis, you may have nausea, low-grade fever.
+- With Giardiasis, you may have nausea and low-grade fever.

-It is a simple and common disease worldwide, According to the Centers for Disease Control and Prevention, giardiasis is the most widespread intestinal parasitic infection in the United States.
+It is a common disease; According to the Centers for Disease Control and Prevention, giardiasis is the most widespread intestinal parasitic infection in the United States.

 4. You may be eating foods causing yellow stool.